Meningitis: Vaccination

 Since the 1980s, many countries have included immunization against Haemophilus influenzae type B in their routine childhood vaccination schemes.
 This has practically eliminated this pathogen as a cause of meningitis in young children in those countries.
-In the countries in which the disease burden is highest, however, the vaccine is still too expensive.
+In countries with the highest disease burden, however, the vaccine is still too expensive.
 Similarly, immunization against mumps has led to a sharp fall in the number of cases of mumps meningitis, which before vaccination occurred in 15% of all cases of mumps.

 Meningococcus vaccines exist against groups A, B, C, W135 and Y. In countries where the vaccine for meningococcus group C was introduced, cases caused by this pathogen have decreased substantially.
 A quadrivalent vaccine now exists, which combines four vaccines with the exception of B; immunization with this ACW135Y vaccine is now a visa requirement for taking part in Hajj.
 Development of a vaccine against group B meningococci has proved much more difficult, as its surface proteins (which would normally be used to make a vaccine) only elicit a weak response from the immune system, or cross-react with normal human proteins.
 Still, some countries (New Zealand, Cuba, Norway and Chile) have developed vaccines against local strains of group B meningococci; some have shown good results and are used in local immunization schedules.
 Two new vaccines, both approved in 2014, are effective against a wider range of group B meningococci strains.
 In Africa, until recently, the approach for prevention and control of meningococcal epidemics was based on early detection of the disease and emergency reactive mass vaccination of the population at risk with bivalent A/C or trivalent A/C/W135 polysaccharide vaccines, though the introduction of MenAfriVac (meningococcus group A vaccine) has demonstrated effectiveness in young people and has been described as a model for product development partnerships in resource-limited settings.

 Routine vaccination against Streptococcus pneumoniae with the pneumococcal conjugate vaccine (PCV), which is active against seven common serotypes of this pathogen, significantly reduces the incidence of pneumococcal meningitis.
 The pneumococcal polysaccharide vaccine, which covers 23 strains, is only administered to certain groups (e.g. those who have had a splenectomy, the surgical removal of the spleen); it does not elicit a significant immune response in all recipients, e.g. small children.
-Childhood vaccination with Bacillus Calmette-Guérin has been reported to significantly reduce the rate of tuberculous meningitis, but its waning effectiveness in adulthood has prompted a search for a better vaccine.
+Childhood vaccination with Bacillus Calmette-Guérin has been reported to reduce the rate of tuberculous meningitis significantly.
+Its waning effectiveness in adulthood has prompted a search for a better vaccine.